umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Settings/Custom-Code/index.md

 # Custom Code

-In Umbraco Uno, it is possible to enable Custom Code, if you are on a Standard/Professional plan.
+In Umbraco Uno, it is possible to enable Custom Code, if you are on a Standard or Professional plan.
 The way you activate this feature is very straight forward:

 1. Navigate to your project in the portal